Scientific terms translated

 r -Selected life history strategy = term used to describe species, like rabbits, which grow quickly, reach maturity at a young age and have high "Fecundity" (As opposed to "K-Selected life history strategy")

-Salinity = amount of salt dissolved in seawater
+Salinity = measure describing the amount of salt dissolved in seawater

 Scavenger = an animal which exploits food which available (due to another predator's hunting or natural mortality) without hunting the prey themselves

 Scyliorhinidae = family of sharks, order "Carchariniformes" (aka Cat sharks)

 Seasonal breeding = when reproduction is limited to certain times of year.
 Common in "Ovoviviparous" sharks and rays (As opposed to "Continuous" or "Punctuated breeding")